khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Truncation

-You can truncate long text strings with an ellipsis (“…”).
+Truncate long text strings with an ellipsis (“…”).
 On hover, the truncated text should display a tooltip including the full text.
-[See tooltips guidelines](https://design.gitlab.com/components/tooltips)
+[See tooltips guidelines](/components/tooltips)

 ### Empty state